-The following discussion of predicted pedestrian wind conditions is accompanied by Figures 3A-3D illustrating seasonal wind comfort conditions at grade level, as well as by Figures 4A-4D illustrating seasonal wind conditions over the Level 7 amenity terrace serving the proposed development.
-Wind conditions are presented as continuous contours of wind comfort within and surrounding the subject site.

-The colour contours indicate various wind comfort classes predicted for certain regions, which correspond to the City of Ottawa wind comfort criteria in Section 4.4.
-Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, strolling by orange, and walking by blue.
-Uncomfortable conditions are represented by magenta.
+The following discussion of predicted pedestrian wind conditions is accompanied by Figures 3A-3D illustrating seasonal wind comfort conditions at grade level, as well as by Figures 4A-4D illustrating seasonal wind conditions over the common amenity terraces serving the proposed development.
+Conditions are presented as continuous contours of wind comfort within and surrounding the subject site.
+The colour contours indicate predicted regions of the various comfort classes noted in Section 4.4.
+Conditions suitable for sitting are represented by the colour blue, standing by green, strolling by yellow, and walking by orange; uncomfortable conditions are represented by the colour magenta.